CFD_HE

 $\displaystyle{ \frac{\partial e_{ab}}{\partial t} (\mathbf{x},t) = -\frac{e_{ab}(\mathbf{x},t)}{t_{ab}} }$

-Parameter type can be specified as a preset, user, or as a material ID of a MAT_EXPLOSIVE_JWL command.
-If a material ID is specified, density, JWL coefficients, energy per unit volume and detonation velocity are extracted from the material and used as input.
+Parameter type can be specified as a preset, USER, or as a material ID of MAT_EXPLOSIVE_JWL.
+In case a material ID is specified, the following parameters are extracted from the referenced command: density, JWL coefficients, energy per unit volume and detonation velocity.
 Available presets are listed below.
 The input parameters for these presets are presented on our website (Support > Verifier documentation > Verification of explosives).

 Available presets: